 2. The Curator

-Gretchen Hasse has lived with rheumatoid arthritis (JRA) since she was a teenager.
-The pain and damage in her knees has become more debilitating over time, and enduring the disease has shaped her character.
+Gretchen Hasse has lived with knee pain since she was a teenager.
+The pain and damage in her joints has become more debilitating over time, and enduring it has shaped her character.
 In the fall of 2018, she was able to get 2 full knee replacements.
 Successful surgeries have reshaped her life.

 3. The Show